Psy-Fer/interARTIC/docs/usage.md

 Note that this is how MinKNOW currently produces data when live basecalling is enabled.
 If your data is not named in this format, please rename the corresponding directories/files to: `fast5_pass`, `fastq_pass`, sequencing_summary.txt.

 If you wish to analyse some custom data that is not organised in the above structure, you will need to create a directory structure that adheres to the above structure (give alpha-numeric names of your choice for `experiment_group`, `sample_id` and the `uid`) and rename the files accordingly.
 For *medaka* pipeline, only the *.fastq* files are required.
 You can simply place one or more *.fastq* files under a subdirectory named *fastq_pass*.
-For nanopolish pipeline,have to place *.fastq* file/s in  *fastq_pass*, the corresponding fast5 file/s under `fast5_pass` and the sequencing_summary file under the name sequencing_summary.txt.
+For the nanopolish pipeline, you have to place *.fastq* file/s in  *fastq_pass*, the corresponding fast5 file/s under `fast5_pass` and the sequencing_summary file under the name sequencing_summary.txt.
 The *fast5_fail* and *fastq_fail* directories are not required by either pipeline.

 ### Sample-barcode manifest file